manic232/ZX-Spectrum-Archive-2026/README.md

 A big milestone for me was finally getting the site online through GitHub Pages.
 It wasn’t something I ever planned — not back in 2001, and not even when I started the 2026 update — but it ended up being the logical next step.

-I did run into encoding issues at first: FrontPage saves everything as Windows‑1252, while GitHub Pages serves files as UTF‑8.
-It took a few attempts to convert everything properly, but I eventually got it working.
+I did run into encoding issues at first.
+I’d originally built the project in FrontPage 2000, which saves everything as Windows-1252, while GitHub Pages serves files as UTF-8.
+This mismatch caused odd characters to appear when viewing the site online, even though everything looked fine locally.
+It took a few attempts to convert the whole lot to UTF-8 successfully, but I eventually got it working.

 The site is intentionally a full-on Web 1.0 throwback — frames and all!
 I could have rebuilt it, all slick and modern, but… nah! why would I want to go and do something like that?
 I miss the early internet, and I'm not a fan of the look and feel of the modern internet.
 Anyway, the simple, nostalgic aesthetic suits the Speccy better I think.